Michael J. Frank, PhD

 • Publications (downloadable).

-Our research combines computational modeling and experimental work to understand the
+Our research combines multiple levels of computational modeling and experimental work to

-neural mechanisms underlying reinforcement learning, decision making and working memory.
+understand the neural mechanisms underlying reinforcement learning, decision making and

-We develop biologically-based neural models that simulate systems-level interactions
+cognitive control.
+We develop neural circuit and algorithmic models that simulate systems-level

-between multiple brain areas (primarily basal ganglia and frontal cortex and their modulation
+interactions between multiple brain areas (primarily prefrontal cortex and basal ganglia and their

-by dopamine).
-We test theoretical predictions of the models using various neuropsychological,
+modulation by dopamine).
+We test theoretical predictions of the models using various

 • Media and Web Coverage